SE-UP/RSE-UP/_sources/chapters/working_in_teams.md

 On the one hand, we want to respect other people's cultures;
 on the other hand, we want to be inclusive of women.
-In this case,the manager's discomfort about changing pronouns matters less than the career harm caused by them being exclusionary, but many cases are not this clear-cut.
+In this case, the manager's discomfort about changing pronouns matters less than the career harm caused by them being exclusionary, but many cases are not this clear-cut.